top of page

 Search

-Natalie Ambrose Philip is Gretna United Methodist Church's new Staff Pastor and Parish Relations Committee Chairlady.
+Natalie Ambrose Philip is Gretna United Methodist Church's new Staff Pastor and Parish Relations Committee Chair.
 She replaces Melanie Robinson, who has served as the chair of the SPPRC for three years.
 She is now GUMC's interim director of Mosaic Worship.
 Natalie Ambrose Philips will serve for the remainder of the year.

 GUMC Staff Pastor and Parish Relations Committee Chairlady